JMMP-Group/GO_coordination/meetings/minutes_18Sep2025.md

 CG asked whether there was a formal procedure in place for getting files approved and onto Monsoon.

-  * Not yet to our knowledge- it's still rather ad-hoc
+  * Not yet to our knowledge- it's still rather ad-hoc.
+See Actions.

 <br>